iss000/fhpack/README.md

 #### Code Notes ####

-The uncompressor takes as arguments the addresses of the compressed data and the buffer to uncompress to.
+The decompressor takes as arguments the addresses of the compressed data and the buffer to decompress to.
 These are poked into memory locations
 $02FC and $02FE.
 In the current implementation, the output buffer must be $2000 or $4000 (the two hi-res pages).